Inselnova Wiki Play

 When happiness drops and production slows, the fix follows the same order every time.
 The core rule: recovery is always slower than the fall, so act quickly.

-1. Read the Civic tab — the guide line names the strongest strain.
+1. Read the Civic tab: the guide line names the strongest strain.
 Start there.

-2. Drop taxes to Very Low — fastest lever, +1.5/h toward recovery.
+2. Drop taxes to Very Low: fastest lever, +1.5/h toward recovery.

-3. Fix food — if the balance is negative, upgrade the Farm.
+3. Fix food: if the balance is negative, upgrade the Farm.
 Recovery only begins once stores exceed 120, at just +1/h.

-5. Thin the headcount — if population pressure is the strain, move idle garrison troops to another island.
+5. Thin the headcount: if population pressure is the strain, move idle garrison troops to another island.
 Troops stationed abroad no longer count against the home settlement's food load.

-6. Wait — raise taxes back to Normal once happiness passes 60.
+6. Wait: raise taxes back to Normal once happiness passes 60.

 Colony Neglect

 Once a colony reaches Colony prestige or above, it enjoys the same protection as a starter capital: neglect only resumes if its Governor falls silent.
 An island that has earned its standing will not be punished while you are still in port.
+If old neglect remains, it recovers passively while you stay active.

 ScoreStageWhat It Means